Key Points

 A certificate of conformity is a document issued by an authorized party that states goods meet required standards or specifications.
 These certificates come from the manufacturer or a third-party inspector, such as an independent laboratory.

 Purchasers often require certificates of conformity before buying goods, and many countries demand that certain goods have a certificate of conformity before allowing them to pass customs.
-Certificates of conformity help facilitate trading by providing consumer confidence that imported goods meet regulatory standards.
+Certificates of conformity help facilitate trading by providing consumers confidence that imported goods meet regulatory standards.
 A manufacturer will often not be able to place their goods in a market without a certificate of conformity.

 1. Product identification, which will describe the product covered by the COC.2.
 Importer or manufacturer identification, which includes the business name, address, and contact information for the importer or domestic manufacturer.